 - considers the position on the context of any key organisational priorities;

 - determines the availability of funding for the position;

 - identifies any prerequisites for the position e.g. qualifications, professional registration, working with children (vulnerable people in the ACT) check clearance, etc;

 - undertakes job analysis to review the requirements of an existing position or job design when creating a new position prior to advertising (assistance may be requested from Human Resources Advisory Services);

 - ensures professional staff positions have been classified in accordance with the Position Classification for Professional Staff Policy (as applicable);

 - considers the relevant organisational core competencies guided by the ACU Capability Development Framework;

-- considers relevant service principles which underpin service delivery at ACU guided by the Service Matters Framework;
+- considers relevant service principles which underpin service delivery at ACU guided by the Service Excellence Framework;

 - determines the Academic Level and Academic Career Pathway and considers the relevant performance expectations described in the Academic Performance Matrices and Evidence Framework;